In the pescatarian diet, a person’s main source of animal protein comes from fish and other seafood, such as shrimp.

 Strong-flavored fish go very well with citrus fruits such as grapefruit.
 The addition of grapefruit to this recipe also adds vitamin C and fiber, and it counts toward the 2 servings of fruit that a person should eat per day.

 Heavy metal and pollutants in marine fish is a global issue.
-With
+With 92 percent of fish consumed by humans being marine fish, mostly from coastal fisheries, there is a risk of contamination.

-Mercury is present in the atmosphere and bodies of water and, because of this,
+Mercury is present in the atmosphere and bodies of water and, because of this, nearly all fish may be a source of mercury.

 For most people, the mercury present in fish is not a risk, explain the U.S. Food and Drug Administration (FDA).